 Will YOU buy it?

 Choose products that you believe in and check them out in advance (if you can.)
 If you come across a product that you don’t know anything about, however, fits your business – read as much as possible about it.
 Be sure it’s a good fit for your affiliate network, and it will find its’ buyer.
-Always ask yourself – if I was interested in this niche, will I buy it?
+Always ask yourself – if I was interested in this niche, would I buy it?

-Does it fit in your niche?
+Does it fit your niche?

 This may seem simple, but it’s a very important point worth emphasizing.
 Finding products that are linked to your business is essential to success.